dstufft/personal-peps/mirror-removal.rst

   troublesome for the small number of N.pypi.python.org domains that have already been reclaimed.
 They often times get mis-configured when things change on the service which often leaves them broken for months at a time until somebody notices.
-By leaving them in we open users of these domains open to random breakages which are less likely to get caught or noticed.
+By leaving them in we leave users of these domains open to random breakages which are less likely to get caught or noticed.
 * People using these domains have explicitly chosen to use them for one reason or another.
 One such reason may be because they do not wish to deploy from